 The neurosurgery academic half day is a protected time completely dedicated to academics.
 It is held every Friday at the David Braley Research Center at the Hamilton General Hospital.
 From 7am till 12 noon, with an agenda that consists of case presentations, combined neuroscience grand rounds, didactic teaching of the program’s curriculum and neuropathology sessions.
 Visiting professors from Canada and abroad are regularly invited to participate in the academic program.

-Our home community in Hamilton, Ontario is busy, culturally diverse, progressive, and ambitious.
-Our Program functions in the Hamilton Health Sciences hospitals and also at St. Joseph’s Hospital in Hamilton.
-More information about our community, McMaster University, and the hospitals in Hamilton are readily available in the following links:http://www.hhsc.ca/;http://www.stjosham.on.ca/;http://fhs.mcmaster.ca/main/index.html;http://www.hamilton.ca/index.htm.
+Our home community in Hamilton, Ontario is busy, culturally diverse, progressive, and ambitious, located midway between Toronto and Niagara Falls.
+Our Program operates in the Hamilton Health Sciences hospitals and also at St. Joseph’s Hospital in Hamilton.
+More information about our community, McMaster University, and the hospitals in Hamilton is readily available at the following links:http://www.hhsc.ca/;http://www.stjosham.on.ca/;http://fhs.mcmaster.ca/main/index.html;http://www.hamilton.ca/index.htm.